-The study of special $L$-values is a pivotal domain in modern number theory, because special $L$-values encode a considerable amount of arithmetic information.
-Among all other special values, central $L$-values are of particular interest as the Birch and Swinnerton-Dyer conjecture and its generalization imply.
-In 1992, Gross and Prasad \cite{GP} proposed a fascinating conjecture on the relationship between automorphic period integrals and central $L$-values of certain tensor product $L$-functions on special orthogonal groups.
-Subsequently, together with Gan in 2012 \cite{Gan2}, they generalized the conjecture to all classical groups and metaplectic groups, which is now referred to as the global \emph{Gan--Gross--Prasad} (GGP) conjecture.
-There are two types of periods in the global GGP conjecture: the Bessel periods and the Fourier-Jacobi periods.
-The Bessel periods are periods of automorphic forms on orthogonal groups or hermitian unitary groups and the Fourier-Jacobi periods are those of automorphic forms on metaplectic-symplectic groups or skew hermitian unitary groups.
-We briefly recall the definition of both periods at least for (skew) hermitian unitary groups.
+The study of special $L$-values is a pivotal domain in modern number theory because these values encode a considerable amount of arithmetic information.
+Among all other special values, central $L$-values are of particular interest due to the implications of the Birch and Swinnerton-Dyer conjecture and its generalizations.

+In 1992, Gross and Prasad \cite{GP} proposed a fascinating conjecture regarding the relationship between automorphic period integrals and central $L$-values of certain tensor product $L$-functions on special orthogonal groups.
+Later, in 2012, they, together with Gan \cite{Gan2}, extended this conjecture to all classical groups and metaplectic groups.
+This extended conjecture is now referred to as the global \emph{Gan--Gross--Prasad} (GGP) conjecture.

+The global GGP conjecture involves two types of periods: the Bessel periods and the Fourier--Jacobi periods.
+The Bessel periods pertain to automorphic forms on orthogonal groups or hermitian unitary groups, while the Fourier--Jacobi periods relate to automorphic forms on metaplectic-symplectic groups or skew hermitian unitary groups.
+We will now briefly recapitulate the definitions of both periods, focusing at least on (skew) hermitian unitary groups.